 - 1. Contact us: Choose Your Way Bellevue's expert staff is here to help you craft a commute program to suit your geographic location, employee or tenant characteristics, and organizational goals.
-Our contact information is listed at the bottom of every page in this toolkit-ask us questions, schedule a meeting and learn how to create a transportation plan commute benefit program for best - suited to your business.
-Specific services offered are described below. - 2.
-ETC designation: If possible, designate an "employee transportation coordinator" to be the point person for managing your program and keeping your employees informed. - 3.
+Our contact information is listed at the bottom of every page in this toolkit-ask us questions, schedule a meeting and learn how to create a transportation commute benefit program best suited to your business.
+Specific services offered are described to the right. - 2.
+ETC designation: If possible, designate an "employee transportation coordinator" to be the point person for managing your program and keeping your employees informed - 3.
 Go!
 With our help and resources, create and implement your program.

-Services offered by Choose Your Way Bellevue
+Business Services offered by Choose Your Way Bellevue

-- - CONSULTATIONS Review your current employee commute practices and benefits offered Assess your worksite's physical transportation characteristics and recommend improvements Identify the budget and commute program options best suited to your company and employees Recommend a commute program package tailored to your situation (including any financial support the city may provide) SURVEYS Help you develop and distribute online surveys to collect data on current commute modes and modes employees may be interested in IMPLEMENTATION Assist you with developing and implementing new commute programs INCENTIVES TRAINING AND SUPPORT Provide support and training for the Choose Your Way Bellevue Rewards (RideshareOnline.com) administrator's portal for trip-logging and ridematching EVENTS Help you plan, and potentially staff, a transportation fair to kick-off or promote a program; or assist in a relocation event Note: Employers are limited to one event per year as staff time permits; event services provided to MATERIALS AND RESOURCES Property managers on a case-by-case basis Help you develop custom materials and resources for your commute program RECOGNITION AND AWARDS Help you apply for established recognition and awards for transportation programs
+Consultations Review your current employee commute practices and benefits offered Assess your worksite's physical transportation characteristics and recommend improvements Identify the budget and commute program options best suited to your company and employees Recommend a commute program package tailored to your situation (including any financial support the city may provide) Surveys Help you develop and distribute online surveys to collect data on current commute modes and modes employees may be interested in Implementation Assist you with developing and implementing new commute programs Incentives Training and Support Provide support and training for the Choose Your Way Bellevue Rewards (RideshareOnline.com) administrator's portal for trip-logging and ridematching Events Help you plan, and potentially staff, a transportation fair to kick-off or promote a program; or assist in a relocation event Note: Employers are limited to one event per year as staff time permits; event services provided to property managers on a case-by-case basis Materials and Resources Help you develop custom materials and resources for your commute program Recognition and Awards Help you apply for established recognition and awards for transportation programs